 There’s never been a better time to pursue a career in UX.

 The demand for UX professionals is high, those working within UX enjoy varied and interesting work, and the pathway to a UX career is relatively direct (with the right attitude and training).

 While switching careers can be a daunting prospect, it can also be exciting.
 A new career path often means learning new skills, meeting new people, exploring new ways of working and ultimately, being happier in your career.

-Here’s why UX is a valuable career option for 2021.
+Here’s why a UX career is a valuable option for 2023.

 UX professionals are in global demand